Parmeggiani-Lab/elfin-solver/README.md

 # elfin-solver [![Build Status](https://travis-ci.com/joy13975/elfin-solver.svg?branch=master)](https://travis-ci.com/joy13975/elfin-solver)

-The `master` branch is currently under development and is not currently functional.
-The old v1 version code and documentation can be found in branch `v1`.
+The `master` branch is under development and is not fully functional.
+The old v1 version and documentation is preserved in branch `v1`.

-Since [elfin-ui](https://github.com/joy13975/elfin-ui) are still undergoing active development, the internal data representation and the problem scope are still evolving.
-That forced me to put a brake on working on elfin-solver.

 ### To Download
 ```Bash